defNotPau/SimpleDeathChest/README.md

 Place the .jar file installed in the plugins folder inside your Minecraft server, and start it up!

-Now, if everything went well, you should get a the following messages:
+Now, if everything went well, you should get the following logs:

 ```
 [HH:MM:SS INFO]: [DeathChest] Enabling DeathChest v1.0-SNAPSHOT